NLnetLabs/rpki-doc/source/krill/multi-user/openid-connect-provider.rst

 Create a realm
 ~~~~~~~~~~~~~~

+.. note:: A realm is a Keycloak concept and is a good example of how
+          providers differ in what needs to be done to set them up.

 - Hover over `Master` in the top left and click on the `Add Realm`
   button that appears.